 - Relevant Content: Let’s take a brand that you might want to follow for content strategy.
 Their website design has accurately placed CTAs, SEO-driven articles on the home page and backlinks spread throughout the site.
 You follow them.
 You follow their design to the extent that your website has a similar content approach.
 What do you do now?
 Sit back and let Google go gaga over your website SEO?
 But here’s where you’ve gone wrong, your content is not relevant either to your product or your audience.
 55% of the audience says that the content they receive on a daily basis is not relevant to them.
 Having a content plan helps in this case.
 Start by researching your niche, what content is already available at the disposal of the audience and what’s missing.
 What’s missing is what you could work on.

 - Complicated Site Maps: The importance of sitemaps ranges beyond the ease of navigation.
-Sitemaps are an important tool for your website SEO rankings.
+Sitemaps are an important tool for your website SEO rankings, say SEO agencies in India.
 Sitemaps are basically the blueprint of your website.
 They guide the user through the pages on your website and provide aid in finding the content that they need.
-And since sitemaps contain information about every website page, this is what makes them so Google friendly (note: Google ranks web pages and not websites)
+And since sitemaps contain information about every website page, this is what makes them so Google-friendly (note: Google ranks web pages and not websites)

-- Keeping Content Updated: Frequently updating website content not only keeps the visitors engaged with your page, you and your business but also search engines.
+- Keeping Content Updated: According to content writing services India, frequently updating website content not only keeps the visitors engaged with your page, you and your business but also search engines.
 The more you update with blogs, pictures, videos, etc, the more indexing will your website receive.
 Creepers tend to crawl through websites with frequent posts more than the ones with stale content.
 Hence, creating constant content is to keep the audience engaged and Google happy.

 - Not Highlighting CTAs: CTAs keep users happy.
 Most people admit that they look for CTAs at the end of a content-filled page to tell them what to do.
 CTAs aren’t just important for business, they are your business.
 They are your sales funnels that guide visitors to subscribe, to engage and to buy into your brand.
 Making CTAs the focal point of your sales pitch forces the audience to get into it.
 It’s more of a mind-game, really.
 The more you tell a person what to do, the more they will be encouraged to do it.
 Hence, a carefully crafted and placed CTA is bound to increase the chances of visitor engagement.

 - Including Images, Infographics, Stats: All text and no pictures, makes for a sore reader.
 Keep your content interesting and instead of just typing down words after words, post some pictures and relevant infographics in between paragraphs.
 Convert the written information into graphics.
 This way, the audience pays more attention to what you want to say.
-Including more statistics and numbers increases your credibility.
+Including more statistics and numbers increases your credibility, say content marketing agencies India.
 If you’re citing a study or research, refer to the original source.
-The readers tend to believe more to a number they read if they see proof with it.
+The readers tend to believe more to a number they read if they see a proof with it.

 - Respecting the Diverse Audience and its Needs: It is because of your audience that you are what you are.
 Without your readers and your subscribers, your business wouldn’t flourish.
 Which is why you should be respectful towards all sections of the society.
 Steer clear off offending any class, group or gender.
 Hurting a particular community will not only result in loss of audience from that group but others too.
 Not to forget, insensitive comments may even lead to unnecessary legal cases.